TobiasPSP/doneland_sources/Components/Human Interface/Display/OLED/SH1106/README.md

 # SH1106-Based OLED Display

-> 1.3" Monochrome OLED Displays For Little Money
+> 1.3 Inch Monochrome OLED Displays For Little Money

 *SH1106* is a *OLED display driver* very similar to the popular *SSD1306* and supports monochrome displays with a maximum resolution of *132x64* pixels.